chimpMan/Poised-Capstone-7-TXT/README.md

 This list is what is used by the program to retrieve and save our projects.

 3. The list is checked if it is either empty or not.
-If the former is true, the list is populated by the records in the MySQL server.
+If the former is true, the list is populated by the records in a saved text file.
 The server comes preloaded with two projects.
 If the list is not empty, the projects are loaded and can now be manipulated from the menu.